Icinga/icinga-doc/markdown/en/macrolist.md

 time\_t format) for a specified timeperiod.
 There are two ways of using this macro:

-1.  **\$NEXTVALIDTIME:24x7\$** will return the next valid time - from and including the current time - in the "24x7" timeperiod.

-2.  **\$NEXTVALIDTIME:24x7:timestamp\$** will return the next valid time
-    - from and including the time specified by the "timestamp" argument (which must be specified in time\_t format) - in the "24x7" timeperiod.

 If a next valid time cannot be found in the specified timeperiod, the macro will be set to "0".